danthegoodman1/EpicEnv/README.md

 ### Invite collaborators

 Collaborators are invited via their GitHub usernames.
-They must have at least 1 key added to their account, which can be checked at `github.com/{username}.keys`.
+They must have at least 1 RSA key added to their account, which can be checked at `github.com/{username}.keys`.

 ```
 epicenv invite danthegoodman1